-Cauliflower cheese pasta bake with spinach is a great comfort food dish and ready in just over 30 minutes so perfect for mid week.
-Just cook your pasta and vegetables, pour over a simple white cheese sauce, top with more cheese and bake in the oven.
-It's tasty, filling and can even be prepared in advance.
+Cauliflower Pasta Bake with spinach is a great vegetarian comfort food dish and is ready in just over 30 minutes so perfect for midweek.
+Cook your pasta and vegetables, pour over a white cheese sauce, top with more cheese, and bake in the oven.
+It's tasty, filling, and can even be prepared in advance.
 It's also a good recipe for using up any leftover cauliflower cheese.

 Jump to: